-When you are confident that the system is correctly installed, do the following steps to start up the system and commence the flushing procedure.
+When you are confident that everything is installed correctly, do the following steps to start up the system and commence flushing.

-- 1. Open the faucet tap This helps bleed air from the system when you introduce the feed water. - 2.
-Close the Storage tank valve we want the system & filters to be totally wetted down and full to allow the air to escape. - Smoothly open the FWV allowing water to enter the system, it is common to hear and see sputtering as the water makes its way through the system forcing out the air.
-NOTE: Check for any leaks, if there are leaks, shut off the water, fix them and continue. - 4.
-It will take a few minutes for the water to make its way out the faucet due to the low flow rate of the membrane.
-The drain line however should begin to run as soon as water reaches the membrane. - 5.
-When the water first comes out of the tap, it will be grey and discoloured this is normal as the carbon fines are flushed out of the dry filters.
+- 1. Open the faucet tap This helps bleed air from the system when starting. - 2.
+Close the Storage Tank We want the system to fill full of water and force out air while 'wetting' the filters. - 3.
+Smoothly open the FWV allowing water to enter the system.
+It is common to hear and see sputtering as the water makes its way through the system. - NOTE: Check for any leaks, if there are leaks shut off the water and fix them before continuing. - 4.
+It will take a few minutes for water to start trickling from the faucet tap the drain line however will start to trickle after a few seconds which is normal. - 5.
+When the first lot of water begins to come out the faucet, it will likely be cloudy and black this is normal and is just the carbon fines + small air particles in the water. - 6.
+Once the faucet comes to a steady trickle of water (no longer sputtering) close the faucet tap.

-NOTE: Air bubbles are also common in the water - it gives the water a 'milky' appearance.
-This will eventually dissipate as the air is flushed from the system - this can sometimes take a few days to stop completely.
-The water is still safe to drink.

-- 6. Once the faucet comes to a steady trickle of water and stops sputtering, close the faucet tap.
 This should trigger the systems automatic shut off within 1 minute (Water should stop flowing).
 If the water does not shut off within 60 seconds, it could be due to an air lock in the shut off valve which is common for new installs. - 7.
 Open the tank valve so the tank can begin filling.
 The tank will take up to 2 hours to fill depending on several factors.

 II.
-Client can Complete Commissioning
+Client to Complete Commissioning